toptal/davinci-github-actions/.changeset/update.md

 ---

-- update danger environment variable for proper API domain requests
+- set the `danger` environment variable to ensure that all API requests are performed on the correct domain